 Jetpack needs this file to connect to WordPress.com.
-You have to make two checks here (and both of those should work).
+You have to perform two checks here, and both of them should work.

 yourdomain.com/xmlrpc.php.
 This page should return the following message:

 XML-RPC server accepts POST requests only.

-The message should look exactly the same (without any spaces or line breaks).
-Please feel free to compare to this example of a working xmlrpc.php file.
+The message should look exactly the same, without any spaces or line breaks.
+Please feel free to compare yours to this example.

-If you passed that test, enter your site’s URL at the WordPress XML-RPC Validation Service (leave all of the defaults as-is, and don’t provide any usernames or passwords if prompted).
+If you passed that test, enter your site’s URL at the WordPress XML-RPC Validation Service.
+Leave all of the defaults as-is, and don’t provide any usernames or passwords if prompted.
 If you see “Congratulation!
-Your site passed the first check,” you’re done and have passed the second test as far as we’re concerned.
+Your site passed the first check,” you’re done and have passed our second test.

 xmlrpc.php file in either of the two tests, please contact your hosting provider’s support for assistance.